Rothermere American Institute, University of Oxford (online)

-In the mid-twentieth century two revolutions took place, one technological and one political; the emergence of television and the advent of the civil rights movement both fundamentally altered American society and the wider world.
-Today, social media and digital technologies are reshaping social relations.
-At the same time, a surge in overt racial hatred has precipitated a new chapter in the long struggle for racial equality.
-This conference will put the study of the past in conversation with current debates about race and media.
+In the mid-twentieth century two mutually influencing revolutions took place, one technological and one socio-political; the emergence of television and the advent of the civil rights movement both fundamentally altered American society and the wider world.
+Today, social media and digital technologies are reshaping social relations, while the renewed visibility of white supremacist activism has precipitated a new chapter in the long struggle for racial equality.
+This conference will put the study of the past in conversation with current debates about media, technology, and race.

-- How does the media construct ideas about racial identity?
+How does the media frame issues of racial inequity?

-- How have different forms of media been used to amplify racist ideas or been taken up to disrupt racial hierarchies?
+How have different forms of media been used to amplify racist ideas or taken up to disrupt racial hierarchies?

-- How can the historical relationship between race and the media inform current debates?
+How can the historical relationship between race and media inform current debates?

 Organising committee: Sage Goodwin (email@example.com); Cindy Ma (firstname.lastname@example.org).